From our private database of 26,900+ case briefs...

 Facts

-In 2011, the president of the United States nominated three individuals to positions on the National Labor Relations Board (NLRB) (defendant).
-However, all three nominees were still awaiting Senate confirmation a year later.
-In January 2012, the Senate was taking a three-day break between pro forma sessions.
-The Senate resolved to conduct no business during the pro forma sessions, but retained the power to conduct business by passing a unanimous consent agreement.
-During the three-day break, the president used the Recess Appointments Clause (Recess Clause), Art.
-II, § 2, cl.
-3, to appoint all three individuals to the NLRB without the advice and consent of the Senate.
+The president of the United States nominated three individuals to positions on the National Labor Relations Board (NLRB) (defendant).
+The Senate did not confirm these positions before taking a break that ran from December 17 to January 20.
+The Senate’s break was technically multiple three-day intra-session recesses in between four-day pro forma sessions.
+During the pro forma sessions, the Senate retained the power to conduct business but resolved not to conduct business.
+During one three-day intra-session recess, the president used the Recess Appointments Clause (Recess Clause) in Article II of the Unted States Constitution to appoint all three individuals to the NLRB without the advice and consent of the Senate.
 Subsequently, the NLRB ordered a Pepsi-Cola distribution company, Noel Canning (Canning) (plaintiff), to enter into a collective-bargaining agreement.
 Canning sought to have the NLRB’s order set aside by the federal court of appeals.
-Canning challenged the NLRB’s authority to issue the order, arguing that the three new NLRB members had not been validly appointed, because the Recess Clause did not apply to a three-day break between pro forma sessions of the Senate.
+Canning challenged the NLRB’s authority to issue the order, arguing that the three new NLRB members had not been validly appointed because the Recess Clause did not apply to a three-day recess between pro forma sessions of the Senate.
 The court of appeals held that the NLRB’s order was invalid.
 The United States Supreme Court granted certiorari.

 Rule of Law